garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently working on the [Timeless Jeweler App](https://github.com/garrettmichaelgeorge/timeless_jeweler_public), a commercial retail management app for jewelers.

-- My specialty is Ruby and Ruby on Rails.
+- My specialty is building web applications in Ruby and Ruby on Rails.
+I can work across the full stack; my favorite kind of work is backend programming.

 - Currently learning TypeScript and C.